Alterau/Studybara/README.md

 3. Run the installer and follow the on-screen instructions.

-## Step 2: Download the model i have uploaded in git hub named studybara-1746546173743
+## Step 2: Download the model located at the top named:

 After downloading proceed to Step 2